 Somewhere warm means that the culture is happiest around 21 C (70 F).
 Stash those ferments near your hot water heater or above the fridge.
 In general, grain likes to ferment at 21 C.

 Somewhere cool means that the culture is happiest around 18 C (65 F).
 Vegetables like to ferment at 18 C.

 Take into consideration seasonal variations in temperature.
 In the winter you might need to culture your sourdough a wee bit longer because of the cold.
 And in the summer you might need to only ferment your sauerkraut for a few days rather than weeks because of the heat.

 Once you’re done fermenting, always store your ferments somewhere cool.
 Traditionally this was a cellar or cold room, but I store my ferments in the refrigerator.
 Rule #1 cleanliness still applies during storage.
-So don’t double dip your pickle fork or you might end up growing something strange.
+So don’t double dip your pickle fork.

 If your ferment looks funny, smells funny or tastes off, then don’t eat it.
 Every ferment walks the line between the yummy yeasts and bacteria that we want to grow, and those that cause food poisoning.

 The goal of fermentation is to create an environment that favours a healthy culture.
 If a culture is thriving, then any invaders won’t be able to take hold.
 This generally involves keeping your fermentation at a particular temperature, keeping it anaerobic, and/or balancing the salinity and pH of the fermenting environment.